-While these techniques specify how parallel data is incorporated in pre-training, we are also interested in controlling the ratio of parallel to monolingual data in the corpus, particularly for the `concat' method - given pre-training on 100\% parallel data can be suboptimal \citep{alves2024tower}.
-To get a desired mixing ratio for `concat', we include bitext only until it comprises a given percentage of the training corpus.
-Once this threshold is crossed, we use the `all mono' method to include it as monolingual data instead.
-Next, we also use temperature sampling \citep{arivazhagan2019massively} to control the language-wise distribution in our monolingual and parallel pre-training corpora, since these are quite heterogeneous -- with certain languages being extremely low-resourced.
-We sample monolingual and parallel data independently if using the `concat' method, else we just mix them all together and then shuffle it to create our final pre-training corpus.
+While these methods control how parallel data is incorporated in pre-training, we are also interested in adjusting the ratio of parallel to monolingual data in the corpus, particularly for the \textit{`concat'} method given pre-training on 100\% parallel data can be suboptimal \citep{alves2024tower}.
+To get a desired mixing ratio for \textit{`concat'}, we include bitext only until it comprises a given percentage of the training corpus.
+Once this threshold is crossed, we use the \textit{`all mono'} method to include it as monolingual data instead.
+Next, we use temperature sampling \citep{arivazhagan2019massively} to control the language-wise distribution in our monolingual and parallel pre-training data, since these are quite heterogeneous and certain languages are extremely low-resourced.
+We sample monolingual and parallel data independently if using the `concat' method, else we just mix them all together and shuffle at the instance level to create our final pre-training corpus.